Sanrio Characters Bring Chinese New Year Joy To 7-Eleven! Gather Good Luck & Blessings With 8 Roly Poly Lucky Coin Banks Overflowing With Fortune And ...

 The pick-up period is from 30 January to 5 February, so mark your calendars.
 Quantities are limited, while stocks last !
 Don't miss this golden opportunity, yuu Members, as these limited sets won't last long!

 This limited edition is a must-have for any collectors out there, especially for die-hard Hello Kitty fans.
-The " Golden Special Edition Hello Kitty Roly Poly Lucky Coin Bank " will be available from 17 January at 7am until 1 March at three designated 7-Eleven or 7CAFÉ+ stores^.
-To get your hands on this golden beauty, simply purchase any product and add $68 to redeem a " Golden Special Edition Hello Kitty Roly Poly Lucky Coin Bank. " Quantities are limited, while stocks last!
+The ' Golden Special Edition Hello Kitty Roly Poly Lucky Coin Bank ' will be available from 17 January at 7am until 1 March at three designated 7-Eleven or 7CAF+ stores^.
+To get your hands on this golden beauty, simply purchase any product and add $68 to redeem a ' Golden Special Edition Hello Kitty Roly Poly Lucky Coin Bank. ' Quantities are limited, while stocks last!

 | 1.
 Hello Kitty Roly Poly Lucky Coin Bank (with Tiny Chum Lucky Coin)